 Meals are a very important part of camp and Camp MacLean has a strong history of providing quality food to our campers and staff.
 Our food service manager takes great pride in serving well-balanced, nutritious, and filling meals.
 Campers will find plenty to choose from at each meal.
 Meals are served family style.
 Each cabin group sits together, with their counselor(s).
-Meals last about 45-minutes, so campers have time to relax, eat and socialize with their friends.
-Camp never runs out of food for children to eat.
-However, because we serve family style and a kid friendly menu, some side dishes or entrees run out but always leaving other foods available.
-For example, bacon is popular and most people take several servings and then we have none left after 15 - 20 minutes, but other foods like eggs, yogurt, cereal fruit are still available.
-Never does camp not have food.
+Meals last about 45 minutes, so campers have time to relax, eat and socialize with their friends.

-If your camper has severe food allergies or restrictions, please list the details in the online health care portal of your child's account or touch base with the camp food service director.
-Our food service department makes accommodations for children with food allergies or restrictions.
+If your camper has severe food restrictions, please provide the details in the online health history form.
 While outside food from home is not allowed in the dining hall; we may make an exception in cases where we find there is no better alternative.
 In all cases, this exception must be cleared by a full-time camp director.
 Camp MacLean does have procedures in place regarding tree nut and peanut allergies.
 A copy of our peanut, tree nut & shellfish allergen procedures can be requested by email or phone: campmaclean@ymcachicago.org or 262-763-7742